dusty-nv/jetson-containers/packages/cupy/README.md

 <summary><b>BUILD CONTAINER</b></summary>
 <br>

-If you use [`autotag`](/autotag) as shown above, it'll ask to build the container for you if needed.
-To manually build it, first do this System Setup, then run:
+If you use [`autotag`](/docs/run.md#autotag) as shown above, it'll ask to build the container for you if needed.
+To manually build it, first do the [system setup](/docs/setup.md), then run:
 ```bash
 ./build.sh cupy
 ```